Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

 Customer segmentation examples: How does Putler help segment customers?

-Ever felt the need to export the list of customers segmented based on their shopping behavior and send them marketing campaigns?
+Ever needed to export a list of customers segmented by their shopping behavior for targeted marketing campaigns?
 Then Putler’s RFM segmentation is the best for you.

 Imagine the loads of work you need to do when pitching email marketing campaigns.
 Don’t worry.
 Putler cuts the whole process and comes up with an optimized approach.
-For instance if you have come up with some exciting holiday season sale and offers, Putler allows you to have a high end view of the figures and the conversion rates so that you would know which segment to target and how.
+For instance, if you have come up with some exciting holiday season sales and offers, Putler allows you to have a high-end view of the figures and conversion rates, so you can determine which segment to target and how.

 For example

-Putler is already integrated with your eCommerce store and payment gateways, it segments your customers based on how recently they purchased from your store, how frequently they purchase and what monetary value they have contributed till date to your store.
+Putler is already integrated with your eCommerce store and payment gateways.
+It segments your customers based on how recently they bought from your store, how frequently they buy, and the monetary value they have contributed to your store to date.

 All you need to do is design the email marketing content and either send the targeted RFM segment email direclty from Putler or export the segment and send them an email from your ESP.

 No more spreadsheets.
 No more manually segmenting.
-And no more hassles.
+No more hassles.

 You simply concentrate on strategies, reducing churn and increasing your revenue.